Reclaiming Control Through Self-Efficacy

 - Are less likely to feel helpless or overwhelmed

 Every time you try something hard, adapt, or recover, you’re collecting evidence that you can.
-And when the next challenge comes, that evidence is your foundation.
+Over time, that evidence becomes your foundation.
+That’s resilience in action.

+Facing a big change?
 You don’t need to feel ready.
 You need to begin.
 Self-efficacy grows every time you try, fail, learn, and try again.
 That’s resilience in action.

 Tweet